diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 1. Build a framework to define and enforce limits in GitLab Rails.
 2. Build an API to consume limits in satellite service and expose them to users.
-3. Extract the framework into a dedicated GitLab Limits Service.
+3. Extract parts of this framework into a dedicated GitLab Limits Service.

 <!-- markdownlint-enable MD029 -->